YasserNadifi/devsecops-ai/README.md

 # WaterWise

 WaterWise is a smart solution designed to help farmers optimize irrigation and enhance crop health.
-By leveraging NASA’s Prediction Of Worldwide Energy Resources (POWER) data along with rainfall and crop type inputs, WaterWise provides farmers with a precise 6-day water schedule tailored to their fields’ unique needs.
+By leveraging NASA’s Prediction Of Worldwide Energy Resources data along with rainfall and crop type inputs, WaterWise provides farmers with a precise 6-day water schedule tailored to their fields’ unique needs.

 ## Why WaterWise?